Die, die the hand is mine, to be human, is to live your life in the blind.

-Selyara...
-"There was mud in my mouth, and my knees dripped blood onto the uneven pavement--little spatters of crimson rain.
+“There was mud in my mouth, my knees dripped blood onto the uneven pavement—little spatters of crimson rain.
 I bit down on my fist.
 I wouldn't cry, it would only distract me from running.
-I wasn't sure if that was true, but it sounded good in my mind.

 On the day the god Cronus was born, it is said, the earth quaked and screamed at its core.
-The cliffs bordering the seas ground together and flames shot up into the open sky.
+The cliffs bordering the sea crashed together, flames shot into the open sky.
 Each flame carried a Seelie faerie.
-In their blood flowed the magics of the old worlds and the fire of immorality.
+In their blood flowed the magic of the old worlds and the fire of immorality.